nkabbara/nkabbara.github.io/books/unlimited-memory.md

 _Some parts are written in the first person because I'm using this as a workbook and taking my notes as I experiment with the methods._

 If I believed my limitations, then my life will be bounded by them.
 So step zero is to assume that my memory is limitless.
-Use [Useful Not True](/books/useful-not-true) notes for help on this.[^1][^2]
+Use [Useful Not True](/books/useful-not-true) notes for help on this[^1][^2].

+Another important observation is the tendency of negative self talk to creep in: "oh, this one is going to be hard.", "really?
+You made THIS mistake again?", etc...
+You must train yourself to flip this on its head so it's positive self talk instead: "wow! you've remembered so much already!
+Keep going!", "great this mistake will be added to the improvement list so next time we dominate it!"

 Memory comes down to the four Cs.